Andy4495/emulator-8-bit/README.md

   - DAA incomplete (H and N flags in particular may be a little tricky)
   - Flag updates for 16-bit ADD, SUB, ADC, SBC instructions (main, misc, IX, and IY)
   - Other cases (check all opcodes)
-- HALT state handler in main execute method
-  - Currently handled in the main emulator module, but should be part of the CPU class implementation
-  - HALT should act like a breakpoint
-- Automated test suite
-  - All valid opcodes
-  - Corner cases
-  - All flag update conditions

 The above items are planned to be completed before starting on the [Future Functionality](#future-functionality) items below.